mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Enable HTTP admin interface authentication using HTTP Basic Access authentication.
 This is not a secure method of authentication but it does add a small layer of security.
-This option id disabled by default.
+This option is disabled by default.

 #### `admin_user`